Aegis Orchestrator

 Update an Agent

-aegis agent deploy ./my-agent/agent.yamlRe-deploying an agent with the same metadata.name updates the manifest in-place.
+If an agent with the same metadata.name and metadata.version is already deployed, the CLI requires --force to overwrite that exact definition.
 Running executions are not affected — they continue using the manifest version that was active when they started.

-Delete archives the agent (soft-delete).
+Remove deletes the agent registration.
 Historical execution records are retained.
-The agent cannot be restored after deletion.

 Start an Execution

-Use --watch to stream iteration events to the terminal:
+Use --follow to stream iteration events to the terminal:

 --input '{"task": "Write a function that reverses a linked list."}' \